AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-10-21-team-name/team-name.md

 >
 >  ""Peopleware""

-A team name based on an inside joke gives it a unique identity.
-The uniqueness between the names and what that difference signifies binds one identity to it.
+Having a team name based on an inside joke gives it a unique identity.
+It's the uniqueness between the names that binds one identity to it.

 It gives this feeling of being a part of an elite entity.